-At Oak Grove Family and Cosmetic Dentistry, we have helped many patients completely transform their smile aesthetics using porcelain veneers in Durham, NC.
-Veneers are an excellent option for patients who want to change the look of their smiles.
+At Oak Grove Family and Cosmetic Dentistry, we’ve helped many patients completely transform their smiles using porcelain veneers in Durham, NC.
+Veneers are an excellent option for patients who want to fix cosmetic flaws in their smile zone.

 Dr. Chavala Harris is your local Durham cosmetic dentist.
 She has helped many patients achieve smiles that they can feel confident showing off.
-Veneers are part of the cosmetic dental care services Dr. Harris offers her patients.
+Veneers are part of the cosmetic dental services we offer at our Durham dental practice.

 Porcelain Veneers in Durham, NC

-Typically used for only cosmetic purposes, porcelain veneers can address concerns like:
+Typically used for cosmetic purposes only, porcelain veneers can address concerns like:

 What are the Benefits of Veneers?

-Dental veneers have several great benefits that can improve your smile and confidence.
+Dental veneers have many great benefits that can improve your smile and confidence.
 Here’s how they can help:

-• Natural Look: Veneers are custom-made to match your teeth.
+- Natural Look: Veneers are custom-made to match your teeth.
 We shade-match them so they look natural.
-The porcelain also reflects light like real teeth to give you a bright smile.
+The porcelain also reflects light like real teeth, giving you a bright smile.

-• Fixes Multiple Issues: Veneers can cover chipped, cracked, or stained teeth, and gaps and slightly crooked teeth.
-They’re a great option to improve multiple parts of your smile.
-You can treat multiple cosmetic concerns with veneers.
+- Fixes Many Issues: Veneers can cover chipped, cracked, or stained teeth, gaps, and slightly crooked teeth.
+They’re a great option for improving many parts of your smile and treating several cosmetic issues at once.

-• Stain Resistant: Veneers resist stains from coffee, tea, and other foods.
-They can stay white and shiny longer than other cosmetic options like bonding.
-While we still recommend avoiding staining foods and drinks, the veneers are less likely to stain.
+- Stain Resistant: Veneers resist stains from coffee, tea, and other foods.
+Like bonding, they can stay white and shiny longer than other cosmetic options.
+While we recommend avoiding staining foods and drinks, the veneers are less likely to stain.

-• Long-Lasting: With good care, veneers can last many years.
-They’re durable and protect your teeth.
-You can enjoy a strong, beautiful smile for a long time.
+- Long-Lasting: With good care, veneers can last many years.
+They’re durable and protect your teeth, so you can enjoy a strong, beautiful smile for a long time.

-• Boosts Confidence: Veneers can boost your confidence about your smile.
+- Boosts Confidence: Veneers can boost your confidence in your smile.
 Many people feel happier and more comfortable after getting veneers because they love how they look.
 We create veneers that match the tooth shape and shade you want.

 The Porcelain Veneer Process